 Half Cents were issued from 1793 to 1857 and are the lowest denomination coin ever issued by the United States.
 Liberty Cap, Facing Left Half Cents were made in 1793.
 Liberty Cap, Facing Right Half Cents was made from 1794 to 1797.

 From 1800 to 1808 Draped Bust Half Cents were issued and Classic Head Half Cents were made from 1809 to 1836.
 Finally Braided Hair Half Cents were introduced in 1840 and made till 1857 when the coinage of Half Cents was permanently discontinued.
 All Half Cents were minted in Philadelphia and are scarce!

-CAC approved.
+CAC.
 C-1.
-A gorgeous Gem with booming mint luster, a sharp strike, and rich red and brown luster.
+A gorgeous Gem with booming mint luster, a sharp strike, and rich red and brown color.

 Remarkably fresh blazing red luster with no significant marks and very little carbon for an original copper coin of this era.

 CAC.
 Small Date, Restrike.
 A Choice Proof with a lovely medium brown obverse and a red and brown reverse.
 Very scarce with an estimated 15 known.

 C-1.
 Scarce and underrated, particularly in mint state, with a mintage of just 39,800.
 This is an attractive example with glossy chocolate brown surfaces.